ledgerloops/strategy-pit/README.md

 The Petrogale is identical to the Pelican except that it always sends all existing probes to a newly met node, even if loops were already found for them.

+I think in the hourglass test, the first triangle is found 3 times and the second triangle is found 8 times, although it's hard to tell because of #1 and #2.